neranv/project_tidy/README.md

 ```R
 xdata  <- xdata[,!duplicated(names(xdata))]
 ```
-- Then mean and std is selected from xdata
+- mean and std is then selected from xdata
 ```R
 xdata1 <- dplyr::select(xdata, contains('mean'))
 xdata2 <- dplyr::select(xdata, contains('std'))
 #COBINE THESE TWO
 xdata <- cbind(xdata1,xdata2)
 ```
-- ydata col name is renamed to activity
+- ydata col name is renamed to activity to make it more descriptive
 ```R
 ydata <- dplyr::rename(ydata,
                            activity=V1)
 ```
-- Change activity ids to activity names and coerce it to factors
+- activity ids ie number 1-6 are properly labelled to make it more readable
 ```R
 for(i in 1:length(activity_names) ){
       ydata[ydata$activity==i,] <- activities[i]